woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 3.0.6 - 2017-04-xx =
+* Fix - Fixed conflict between global attributes and custom attributes with the same names.
+* Fix - Added missing "id" to API for shipping zone methods to support the CLI.
+* Fix - Incorrect use of `wc_format_price_range` in `get_price_html_from_to`.
+* Fix - Clone each meta object when cloning WC_Data object to avoid modifying original meta stdClass objects.
+* Fix - Fix non numeric warning for some order data.
+* Fix - Fixed a warning when no customer country is defined for state input.
+* Fix - Use term name when reordering so correct data is passed to the new order.
+* Fix - Formatting issues in wc_display_item_meta.
+* Fix - Check if IP address is valid in IP address detection code.
+* Fix - wc_attribute_taxonomy_id_by_name should use wc_sanitize_taxonomy_name to prevent breaking special chars.
+* Fix - Correct variable name in order structured data.
+* Fix - Prepend new item keys with `$items_key` to make them unique.
+* Fix - Hide offers from structured markup when blank.
+* Fix - Fixed "Process to checkout" button color in Twenty seventeen dark theme.
+* Fix - Only set reply-to if the email + name is set.
+* Fix - Correctly exclude terms in wc_get_related_products.
+* Fix - Reset post data prevents grouped products working in shortcodes.
+* Fix - Fix min price range comparisons.
+* Fix - Properly save order items in legacy REST API.
+* Fix - Use correct full size for variation images.
+* Fix - Add noscript style for gallery.
+* Tweak - Improve _wc_term_recount performance.
+* Tweak - Improve plugin update detection in system status report to reduce timeouts.
+* Tweak - Improve "Save Order" button to reproduce WordPress post/page behavior.
+* Tweak - Added zipcode validation for France.
+* Dev - Added woocommerce_shop_order_search_results filter.

 = 3.0.5 - 2017-04-28 =
 * Fix - Tooltip display within shipping zone modals.